 Communication

-As with any area of a healthy workplace, communication is key to successfully implementing organizational competencies.
-If your team is able to communicate well, it can build both trust and morale.
+As with any area of a healthy workplace, communication is vital to successfully implementing organizational competencies.
+If your team can communicate well, it can build both trust and morale.

 Communication starts with leadership.
 It’s vital that employees feel they have an open line of trust and communication with their managers.
 This makes feedback and coaching more successful.
-The better your team’s communication, the better their performance will be.
+The better your team’s communication is, the better their performance will be.

 Takeaway

 You should choose organizational competencies that reflect what’s important to your company.
-However, there are some tips that help you make the most of the ones you choose, regardless of your unique goals.
+However, some tips help you make the most of your chosen ones, regardless of your unique goals.
 Don’t confuse organizational competencies with skills.
-Skills are what make up competencies, so the competencies are the bigger picture of your company’s values.
+Skills comprise competencies, the bigger picture of your company’s values.